UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 ## Microsoft desktop licensing

-Whilst we do not offer the option of supplying Microsoft Desktop Operating System licensing, we are now an authorised partner on the  Qualified MultiTenant Hoster (QMTH) program.
-The QMTH program allows you to purchase Microsoft 10 Enterprise licenses, and use these on our multitenant cloud platform.
-Please note that you must inform Microsoft by completing a Microsoft Licence Mobility Verification form in order for the licensing to be valid.
+While we do not offer the option of supplying Microsoft Desktop Operating System licensing, we are now an authorised partner on the  Qualified MultiTenant Hoster (QMTH) program.
+The QMTH program enables you to purchase Microsoft 10 Enterprise licenses, and use these on our multitenant cloud platform.

+> [!IMPORTANT]
+> You **must** inform Microsoft by completing a [Microsoft Licence Mobility Verification form](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-license-mobility.aspx) for the licensing to be valid.

-For more information regarding the QMTH program, we have further information on the [UKcloud website](https://ukcloud.com/qualified-multitenant-hoster-program/)
+For more information regarding the QMTH program, we have further details on the [UKCloud web site](https://ukcloud.com/qualified-multitenant-hoster-program/)

-if you wish to use this option, please raise a Service Request via the [My Calls](https://portal.ukcloud.com/support/my_calls) section of the UKCloud Portal, detailing the VM names
+If you want to use this option, raise a Service Request via the [My Calls](https://portal.ukcloud.com/support/my_calls) section of the UKCloud Portal, detailing the VM names.

-In addition, it is also possible for you to bring your own Microsoft desktop licensing for use on a dedicated single tenant cloud server such as Private Cloud for Compute.
-In this instance, please contact your Account Director or your Technical Account Manager for further information.
+In addition, you can also bring your own Microsoft desktop licensing for use on a dedicated single tenant cloud server such as Private Cloud for Compute.
+In this instance, contact your Account Director or Technical Account Manager for further information.

 ## Options for all other Microsoft applications